Veteran Program – Valor

 - Trustworthiness – Staff earn your trust through open, respectful communication.

-- Choice and Collaboration – Our veterans substance abuse programs provide services according to your individual preferences and values and encourage you to make your own care choices.
+- Choice and collaboration – Our rehab for veterans provides services according to your individual preferences and values and encourages you to make your own care choices.

 - Financial planning